MikeHannon/DjangoDeployment/readme.md

 The su command stand for "switch user".
 If we don't specify a user, Linux/Unix defaults to root user, which is the administrative user.
 This command provides access to everything in your system, and therefore can be dangerous if you aren't familiar with the effect of the commands you're using.
 Be careful not to type any commands other than the following until we exit root user a little later.

+The command below will open up MySQL console.
+You have not interacted with MySQL in the command line before because we used MySQL workbench to interact instead.
+We may not have a GUI available, but it's pretty easy to interact with MySQL in the command line.

 ```bash
 mysql -u root -p
 ```
 You'll see the mysql prompt where we can set up our database.

 Let's create a the database for our project.
-You can call it whatever you want but something that relates to your project will be helpful.
+You can call it whatever you want but we recommend giving the name of your project.
 Note, every command must end with a semi-colon.
 Make sure to check for them if you have any errors or your commands do not run.
-Now to create a database on our mysql server
+Now to create a database on our mysql server.

 CREATE DATABASE {{projectName}};

 Exit the MySQL prompt by typing `exit;`

 **Important!!!
-After exiting the MySQL promt you MUST type the command `exit`!**
+After exiting the MySQL promt you MUST type the command `exit` again!**

 That's right, we're typing exit twice.
 The first time is to exit the MySQL prompt, the second time is to deactivate the root user.
-As we warned above, this is a critical step and can result in bad installations if we skip it.
+As we warned above, this is a critical step and can result in some problems with installations if we skip it.

 Now that we have MySQL all set up, we are ready to change some lines in our `settings.py` document and we'll be all ready to start working with our brand new MySQL database!